-1. Turn on your transmitter and ensure the position of the throttle stick is set to Idle/Off.

-- 2. Plug the battery pack into the controller.
-You will hear 1 low long tone to indicate startup, then the respective number of medium-length mid tones to indicate the cell count or a musical tone for the 74% cutoff, followed by 3 rising tones to indicate the controller is armed. - 3.
+- 1. Turn on your transmitter and ensure the position of the throttle stick is set to Idle/Off. - 2.
+Plug the battery pack into the controller.
+You will hear 1 low long tone to indicate startup, then the respective number of medium-length mid tones to indicate the cell count or a musical tone for the 70% cutoff, followed by 3 rising tones to indicate the controller is armed. - 3.
 When you move the throttle stick upward, the motor will run.
-Continue to move the throttle stick upward to the full throttle (high) position, and the motor will run faster.
-When the throttle stick goes below the start-up position, the motor will stop running. - Check servo motion as part of your preflight check.
-It is very important to make sure linkages are free-moving with no binding.
+If you continue to move the throttle stick upward to the full throttle (high position), the motor will run faster.
+If you lower the throttle stick below the start-up position, the motor will stop running. - 4.
+Check servo motion as part of your preflight check.
+It is very important you make sure linkages are free-moving with no binding.

-Remember, when in the programming mode: Full Throttle = Stick Up Idle = Stick Down
+Remember, when in the programming mode:

+Full Throttle = Stick Up Idle = Stick Down

-The default settings (from the package) for your E-flite 30-Amp Pro ESC are as follows:
+The default settings (from the package) for your E-flite 40-Amp Pro ESC are as follows:

-- Voltage cutoff set at 74%
+- Voltage cutoff set at 70%

 - Brake set to Off

 - Timing set at 15 degrees

 - Throttle Input Range set at 1.2ms to 1.8ms

 - Start-up Rate (Acceleration Delay) set at 0.25 seconds

-- PWM Frequency set at 8KHz
+- PWM Frequency set at 8kHz

 - Operating Mode set to normal (airplane)